-A recently released [working paper] by Meng Gao and Jiekun Huang of University of Illinois at Urbana-Champaign, has examined how hedge funds have historically benefitted from political information they gain from their connections to lobbyists and politicians.
-In addition to demonstrating the significant financial returns to being a washington insider – a topic we spend a lot of time on here at Sunlight – Gao and Huang seem to have found that the STOCK Act is making a difference.
+A recently released working paper by Meng Gao and Jiekun Huang of University of Illinois at Urbana-Champaign has examined how hedge funds have historically benefitted from political information they gain from their connections to lobbyists and politicians.
+In addition to demonstrating the significant financial returns to being a Washington insider – a topic we spend a lot of time on here at Sunlight – Gao and Huang seem to have found that the STOCK Act is making a difference.

 Gao and Huang proposed that if being politically connected actually provided financially beneficial information, connected funds’ portfolios should outperform non-connected funds, particularly with respect to their holdings of politically sensitive stocks (stocks of companies more likely to be impacted government activity).
-To examine this they looked at how each funds’ portfolio of politically sensitive stocks performed compared to their portfolio of non-politically sensitive stocks, and compared these differences between connected and non-connected funds.
+To examine this, they looked at how each funds’ portfolio of politically sensitive stocks performed compared to their portfolio of non-politically sensitive stocks, and compared these differences between connected and non-connected funds.

 Here is where it starts to get interesting.
 Gao and Huang found that connected funds are measurably more active when it comes to politically sensitive stocks.
 They found that politically connected funds trade in politically sensitive stocks 1.6 percentage points (or 22 percent) more than non connected funds (by volume), and allocate 1.2 percentage points (or 16.8 percent) more of their portfolios to politically sensitive stocks. (pp. 14-15)